Requirements

 - non-salted

-- Salting provides a suitable environment for lactic acid bacteria to grow which imparts the acid flavor to the vegetable.
+- Salting provides a suitable environment for lactic acid bacteria to grow, imparting an acid flavor to the vegetable.

 How does salt preserve food?